-African American/Black, current or former foster youth, Pacific Islanders, and veteran students are the student populations in this metric that demonstrate disproportionate impact.
+Hispanic/Latino, students with disabilities, veterans and low-income students are the student populations in this metric that demonstrate disproportionate impact.
 The college seeks to create a college culture of transfer and to increase the number of students who earned an A.A./A.S. degree, a Chancellor's Office approved certificate, transferred to a 4-year institution, or achieved "Transfer prepared" status within six years of entry.
 The overall integrated goal is to implement a process to extend access to all students a Comprehensive Student Educational Plan (CSEP) after completing 15 units of degree applicable coursework or prior to the third semester of enrollment, whichever comes first.